fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/n0xz9x8h/) to edit the pie 2D chart.

 > For all the samples shown above, if you want to see how each attribute works for the doughnut chart, just change the value of the **type** attribute from **pie2D**/**pie3D** to **doughnut2D**/**doughnut3D**

+## Build Stunning Pie/ Doughnut Chart Now With FusionCharts Suite XT
+Ready to create a stunning pie and doughnut chart for your data visualization needs?
+Highlight key insights, track trends, and make informed decisions with visually compelling charts that resonate with your audience.Start experimenting with FusionCharts Suite XT now to bring your data to life!

+Click [here](https://www.fusioncharts.com/charts) to explore FusionCharts Suite XT.

+## Frequently Asked Questions (FAQs)

+### What's the difference between a pie chart and a doughnut chart?
+Both pie and doughnut charts represent data in a circular format, but a doughnut chart has a blank center, resembling a doughnut.
+The key distinction lies in their appearance and visual impact.
+Along with this, the working process of the pie and donut chart maker is also quite different.

+### How can I customize the appearance of labels and values in my charts?
+FusionCharts offers various attributes like labelPosition, valuePosition, labelDistance, and minAngleForLabel, allowing you to customize the placement and appearance of labels and values within your pie and doughnut charts.

+### Can I animate my pie and doughnut charts?
+Yes, you can customize the animation direction using the animate Clockwise attribute.
+Additionally, FusionCharts provides options to enable/disable slicing effects, configure slicing distance, and add 3D effects (use3DLighting) for enhanced visual appeal in your donuts chart.

+### Can I configure a bevel effect for a pie/doughnut chart?
+Absolutely!
+By setting the use3DLighting attribute to 1, FusionCharts Suite XT enables advanced gradients and shadow effects, creating a sleek bevel effect on your pie and doughnut charts.
+This adds depth and visual appeal, enhancing the overall presentation of your data.